vincepri/orchestra/README.md

 You can specify a custom configuration file using the `--config` flag or setting the `ORCHESTRA_CONFIG` env variable.

-By default orchestra will build your binaries inside your `GOPATH/bin` directory.
+By default orchestra will use `go install` to install your binaries in `GOPATH/bin`.
 To use `go run main.go` in the service directory you can set `gorun: true` in your main configuration file.
+Or you can use `goget: true` to run `go get ./...` for every service.

 ## Example
 ```yaml